eoinkelly/notes/erlang/erlang.md

 Code can be compiled to be

 1. a cross-platform BEAM file
-2. a "native" beam file via hipe
+2. a "native" beam file via HiPE (High Performance Erlang) project
     * contains some native and cross-platform parts
     * runs faster
     * not available on all platforms (seems ok on OSX)